thecodemonkey86/qt_ibase_driver/README.md

 # Qt Interbase/Firebird driver (QIBASE)

-Resolve "Driver not loaded" runtime error when connecting to an Interbase or Firebird database using addDatabase("QOCI").
+Resolve "Driver not loaded" runtime error when connecting to an Interbase or Firebird database using addDatabase("QIBASE").
 Download pre-built Qt IBASE SQL driver dlls from <a href="https://github.com/thecodemonkey86/qt_ibase_driver/releases">Releases</a>

 ### Deployment